MetalBlueberry/Halite-competition/docs/README.md

 ### offline visualizer

 The official visualizer is also available in the previous page, but you need to build it on your own and that can be a little tricky.
-I've discover another visualizer called [chlorine](https://github.com/fohristiwhirl/chlorine) that allows you to see the game in a minimalists way but with much more useful information.
+I have discovered another visualizer called [chlorine](https://github.com/fohristiwhirl/chlorine) that allows you to see the game in a minimalist way but with much more useful information.

 ### docker